kenburcham/algorithmia-google/README.md

 # algorithmia-google

-Algorithmia.com calls itself a "marketplace for algorithms", but I rather see it as a "rocket engine powered, scalable, artificial intelligence algorithm cloud hosting platform!"
+Algorithmia.com calls itself a "marketplace for algorithms", but I rather see it as a "rocket powered, scalable, artificial intelligence cloud hosting platform!"

 There are thousands of algorithms currently hosted on Algorithmia.
 As a developer, you can think of these as a library of API endpoints that take some input and return some output, doing some magic in between.
 The magic is optimized for performance using a cloud of GPUs and as they say, it is a "deep learning architecture built for scale."